-Protests rock Beirut as government seeks MPs confidence
+Protests rock Beirut as government seeks MPs' confidence

 Parliament Speaker Nabih Berri was quoted saying Lebanon should seek IMF technical help to draw up an emergency plan though it could not surrender itself to the IMF because the nation could not bear its conditions.

-In comments reported by an-Nahar newspaper and confirmed to Reuters by a government source, Berri also said Lebanon should decide whether to pay maturing foreign debt next month based on IMF advice.
+In comments reported by an-Nahar newspaper and confirmed to Reuters by a government source, Berri also said Lebanon should take a decision on whether to pay maturing foreign debt next month based on IMF advice.

-Lebanon’s crisis came to a head last year as slowing capital inflows from abroad led to a hard currency crunch and protests erupted against the ruling elite.
+Lebanon’s crisis came to a head last year as slowing flows of capital from abroad led to a hard currency crunch and protests erupted against the ruling elite.

 “People are suffering and the government is not listening, said Lama Tabbara, 34, an unemployed protester.
 “It takes a long time to uproot an old rotten tree and that’s what the government represents.”

-Eggs and paint were hurled at the cars of MPs and ministers arriving near parliament, but the session went ahead despite the scuffles.
+Eggs and paint were hurled at the cars of MPs and ministers arriving near parliament, but the session began despite the scuffles.
 At the start, Berri said an MP had received stitches after being hit in the face and head by stones.

 Men and women, their faces wrapped in scarves, lobbed rocks at security forces deployed at several locations.
 Police fired water cannon.

-Some MPs skirted the clashes, reaching parliament on the back of motorcycles.
-Crowds chanted revolution, waved Lebanese flags and held signs that said “no confidence”.
+Some MPs skirted the clashes, reaching parliament on the back of motorcycles Crowds chanted revolution, waved Lebanese flags and held signs that said “no confidence”.

 A branch of one of Lebanon’s biggest banks, BLOM, was set ablaze.
-Flames engulfed the bank where people smashed the facade and furniture.
+Flames engulfed the bank counter as people smashed the facade and furniture.

 Banks have severely curbed savers’ access to their money and blocked transfers abroad.
 The Lebanese pound, pegged at the same level since 1997, has lost more than a third of its value.

-At Tuesday’s session, Prime Minister Hassan Diab, whose government took office last month, read out its policy statement which urges some “painful steps” to address the crisis.
+Prime Minister Hassan Diab, whose government took office last month, read out the policy statement calling for some “painful steps” to address the crisis.
 It calls for moves including cutting interest rates and seeking foreign help.

 His government was formed with backing from the powerful, Iran-backed Shi’ite Hezbollah, Berri’s Amal Movement and the Free Patriotic Movement (FPM) founded by President Michel Aoun.